 Conclusion

-Be sure to update this Conclusion section, if needed, for Part 2 based on anything you have learned since submitting Part 1.

 The overall feasibility assessment of the project is high.
 When looking at the development team, we can fill all the spots needed with individuals with the right knowledge and skills.
 We also have all the hardware and software needed to complete this project before set deadlines.
 All our legal and ethical responsibilities are easily manageable and mitigated. this project’s high feasibility and minimal risk offer all stakeholders a good opportunity to fully utilize the parking lots in SPU.

 4.0 Requirements Definition